Impact of parity violation on quantum entanglement and Bell nonlocality

 Interestingly, we note that $C_{ij} \to \hat p_i \hat p_j=\hat{k}_i \hat{k}_j$ with $\theta \to 0$ or $\pi$ such that $C_{ij}$ becomes respecting the parity symmetry.
 Furthermore, $\mathcal{C}(\rho)\to 0$ and $\mathcal{B}(\rho)\to 2$ in this far forward or backward region and the daughter pair tends to disentangle entirely and the BI also becomes fulfilled.
-Experimentally the forward and the backward regions are largely avoided practically for the spin reconstruction of daughter particles due to very large background, we therefore focus our discussion on the phase space away from $\theta\to 0$ and $\pi$ in the following.
+Experimentally, the forward and the backward regions are largely avoided practically for the spin reconstruction of daughter particles due to very large background, we therefore focus our discussion on the phase space away from $\theta\to 0$ and $\pi$ in the following.

 For simplicity but without sacrificing any physical importance for the discussion below, we assume $F_A/F_V$ to be real from here on and define $\tan\varphi = F_ A / F_V $ along with $( c_\varphi, s_\varphi) = ( \cos \varphi, \sin \varphi)$.
 The concurrence and the CHSH parameters then become more complicated due to extra freedoms compared with the spin-0 case above.
-We thus opt to present their numerical results in Fig.\,\ref{fig:kappa}, where the upper row is for $\mathcal{B}(\rho)$ with $\mathcal{B}(\rho)\le2$ as embraced by the two red curves to the right, and the lower row for $\mathcal{C}(\rho)$.
-Similar to $\theta\to0$ or $\pi$ as discussed in the previous paragraph, we observe from Fig.\,\ref{fig:kappa} that the daughter pair also disentangles completely when $y_m\to1$ since $C_{ij} \to \hat p_i \hat p_j$ under this limit.
+We thus opt to present their numerical results in Fig.\,\ref{fig:kappa}, where the lower row is for $\mathcal{B}(\rho)$ with $\mathcal{B}(\rho)\le2$ as embraced by the two red curves to the right, and the upper row for $\mathcal{C}(\rho)$.
+Furthermore, similar to $\theta\to0$ or $\pi$ as discussed in the previous paragraph, we observe from Fig.\,\ref{fig:kappa} that the daughter pair also disentangles completely when $y_m\to1$ since $C_{ij} \to \hat p_i \hat p_j$ under this limit.
+From the above discussions we see that just like the spin-0 cases the level of QE and the size of BI violation are intricately dictated by the interaction forms.
+In turn, the fundamental interactions can be inferred from the patterns in QE and BI violations.

 On the transverse production plane at $\theta = \pi/2$ with $y_m=0 $, we obtain